This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How long does it take to attract cardinals?

-You’ll see your first cardinal visits within 1 to 3 days when you combine fresh food, clean water, and safe shelter.
+Most backyard birders spot their first cardinal within 1 to 3 days — your initial visitation window shortens fast when fresh food, clean water, and safe cover work together.

 Do cardinals migrate or stay year-round?